 The Exhibition

-The Mentoring year culminates with a group show in an impressive public gallery (co-curated by Jesse Leroy Smith, a guest curator and technicians).
+The Mentoring year culminates with a group show in an impressive public gallery (co-curated by Lead Tutors, a guest curator and technicians).
 Participating artists will engage in all aspects of publicity, artist writing, funding, revenue and audience development.

 Alumni

-Newlyn School of Art Alumni have gone on to win respected national art prizes, undertaken prestigious residencies, joined galleries around the country, collaborated for exhibitions and public projects, and have had their work covered in the press, TV and national newspapers.
-Our alumni have also been accepted as members of well-known art societies and studio complexes.
-Most continue to maintain relationships with fellow alumni, mentors, and the arts community based here in Newlyn.
+Newlyn School of Art Alumni have gone on to win respected national art prizes, undertaken prestigious residencies, joined galleries around the country, and collaborated for exhibitions and public projects.

 Our Mentors